bojanpopic/developer.joomlatools.com/framework/template-system.md

 ## Helpers

 Template Helpers are an incredibly useful tool for creating reusable template code.
 Joomlatools extensions use them throughout their respective presentation layers.
-These helpers can be used for all sorts of things, loading a javascript library, rendering form controls, rendering pagination or the needed structure for tabs.
+These helpers can be used for all sorts of things: loading a javascript library, rendering form controls, rendering pagination or the needed structure for tabs.

 The Framework comes packaged with several helpers, including but not limited to:

 * **Accordion**:    methods to create an accordion menu